Hussein380/AI-Mpesa-Accountant/README.md

 The backend is an Express.js application that:
 - Processes M-Pesa transaction data
-- Integrates with Ollama for AI analysis
+- Integrates with Google's Gemini AI for analysis
 - Stores user data and transactions in MongoDB
 - Provides RESTful API endpoints for the frontend